-Our final international destination, with return flights for less than £100 over the half term period, is Budapest in Hungary.
+Our final international destination, with return flights for less than £14 per adult over the half term period, is Budapest in Hungary.
 Hungary is a massively diverse city with lots to do for people of all ages, and definitely a hotspot for half term getaways.

 The first child-friendly activity we highly suggest is Miniversum, a huge model train “mini-universe” with amazingly detailed recreations of famous landmarks from Hungary, Austria and Germany.
 The models are a precise 1:100 scale and while impressive in detail as individual components, together they create a world of pure imagination.
 Interactive buttons along the train routes allow passengers to control the direction of trains, control traffic and animate characters.